-As independent public accountants, we hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our reports included in the Annual Report on Form 10-K of Aspen Technology, Inc. for the fiscal year ended June 30, 1998 and to the reference to our firm in this Registration Statement.
+As independent public accountants, we hereby consent to the incorporation by reference in this Amendment No. 1 to Registration Statement on Form S-3 (registration no. 333-68789) of our reports dated August 11, 1998 included in Aspen Technology, Inc.'s Form 10-K for the fiscal year ended June 30, 1998 and to all references to our Firm included in this Amendment No. 1 to Registration Statement.